Tools

 Some tools also imply companion tools through Config.IMPLIED_TOOLS.

-Today matrix_message implies attachments, so the effective tool set includes both even when only matrix_message is configured explicitly.
+Today matrix_message implies both attachments and matrix_room, so the effective tool set includes all three even when only matrix_message is configured explicitly.

 Tool Runtime Context